Regional Railways: Development of new rolling stock

-Pacers
+Pacer (train)

-The first, Pacers, used bus technology from the Leyland National, in classes numbered in the 14X range.
+The first design, the Pacer, used bus technology from the Leyland National, in classes numbered in the 14X range.
 Not long after introduction to service, large numbers of them suffered from a number of technical problems, particularly with their gearboxes.
 In Cornwall it was found that their long wheelbase caused intolerable squealing noises and high tyre wear on tight curves, and they quickly had to be replaced by the old DMUs.
 The solution lay elsewhere, although, after much modification, the Pacers eventually proved themselves in traffic.